jason89521/react-infinite-scroll/docs/api/infinite-scroll.md

 ### `next`

 If `isLoading` is `false` and `hasMore` is `true`, then this function will be called when this last item is displayed in the viewport.

+### `threshold`

+Indicate at what percentage of the last item's visibility the `next` function should be called.
+0 means `next` will be called as soon as the last item shows up in the viewport.
+1 means that `next` will be called only when the last item is fully visible in the viewport.

+Default value is `0`.